orlabrim/first-website/README.md

 ## Welcome to my website!

 Hello!
 I am Orla and I am a seventeen year old student from Belfast, Northern Ireland.
 I am currently studying in Dominican College.
+In this website I will explain the basis course content of the subjects I am currently studying at A-Level, including coursework.
+I hope this information will be useful to anyone wishing to study any of these subjects through further education and gives them an honest insight from a student's point of view.

 You can use the [editor on GitHub](https://github.com/orlabrim/first-website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.